tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 ![](6.15.png)

+>**note :**
+>For normal incidence of light on a surface, the angle of incidence is zero.

 #### 6.4.1 Angle of deviation due to refraction

-The angle between the direction of incident ray and the refracted ray is called angle of deviation due to refraction.
+**The angle between the direction of incident ray and the refracted ray is called angle of deviation due to refraction**.
 When light travels from rarer to denser medium, it deviates towards normal.
 The angle of deviation in this case is:

 $$ d = i - r \tag{6.20} $$